Captain-Kanak/JavaScript/README.md

 # JavaScript Interview Question
 Author - Captain Kanak
 1. What is Equality in JavaScript?
-2. What is typeof Operator?
+2. What is typeof Operator in JavaScript?
-3. Explain Scope in JavaScript?
+3. Explain Scope in JavaScript.
-4. Explain arrays in JavaScript
+4. Explain Arrays in JavaScript.
-5. What is the object type?
+5. What is the object type in JavaScript?
-6. Given a string, reverse each word in the sentence
+6. Given a string, Reverse each word in the sentence.
 7. Explain what a callback function is and provide a simple example